Infinium-dev/Infinium/README.md

-# Bytecoin
+# Infinium

 ## About

-Welcome to the repository of Bytecoin.
+Welcome to the repository of Infinium.
 Here you will find source code, instructions, wiki resources, and integration tutorials.

+This is new version of infinium network, if you want to find old version of infinium network you can [here](https://github.com/converging/infinium)

 Contents
 * Building on Linux 64-bit